-- · Level 1: defined as observable inputs such as quoted prices in active markets. - · Level 2: defined as inputs other than quoted prices in active markets that are either directly or indirectly observable. - · Level 3: defined as inputs that are based on little or no little observable market data, therefore requiring entities to develop their own assumptions.
+- Level 1: defined as observable inputs such as quoted prices in active markets. - Level 2: defined as inputs other than quoted prices in active markets that are either directly or indirectly observable. - Level 3: defined as inputs that are based on little or no little observable market data, therefore requiring entities to develop their own assumptions.

 The Corporation has determined that the carrying values of its short-term financial assets and liabilities approximate their fair value given the short-term nature of these instruments.
+The carrying value of the restricted short-term investment also approximates its fair value given the short-term maturity of the reinvested funds.